cosmicjs/react-graphql-blog/BestPracticeBlogPost.md

 `Fragments` are great for two reasons:

 1. They allow you to modularise and reuse the properties you want to get from a query
-2. They ensure that two queries which should get the same information always stay in sync, so Apollo can sucsesfully cache the results
+2. They ensure that two queries which should get the same information always stay in sync, so Apollo can successfully cache the results

 ### Use Component props as query parameters.